subconsciousnetwork/subtext/specification.md

 Note, again, that the sigil includes the space character.

+## Line breaks

+Different systems use different character(s) for breaking lines.
+Because Subtext is line-oriented, it specifies a strategy for normalizing line breaks.

+The canonical line-break for Subtext is `\n` (LF).

+Human authors of Subtext SHOULD use `\n` to delimit lines.

+Software that writes Subtext MUST use `\n` to delimit lines.

+Subtext parsers MUST normalize newlines by interpreting `\r\n` (CRLF) and `\r` (CR) as equivalent to `\n`.

+Other line break characters, including Unicode line-break characters such as `PS` and `LS` MUST NOT be treated as line delimiters for the purpose of Subtext parsing.

+This strategy follows [Postel's Robustness Principle](https://en.wikipedia.org/wiki/Robustness_principle), to a degree.
+We standardize on a single line-break character, but will parse the most widely used alternatives.

 ## Mime Type and extension

 The preferred file extension for Subtext is `.st`.